swj1442291549/pydolphot/README.md

 ```bash
 python $dol/photfake.py F475W F814W -f fake -n 100
 ```
+The output files will be saved as `f.fake.fits` (the middle part is the same as pickle file name) in folder `final`

 Both `fake.py` and `photfake.py` utilize multiple cores to accerelate the calculation.
 You may want to change the size of pool depending on the condition of your computer.